artemv/authenticated-docs/README.md

 containing whitespaces and dir pathes missing 'index' filename.
 [RailsAdmin](https://github.com/sferik/rails_admin) is used for users administration.

 ## Usage
-This assumes you have a docs-building project in Git, the built docs are in 'site' directory and now want to deploy it to Heroku.
+This assumes you have a docs-building project in Git, the built docs are in 'site' directory and you want to deploy it to Heroku.
 * Install Node.JS (v5.1 or higher)
 * Change current dir to your project: `cd my-docs-project`